solarapparition/agent-automata/README.md

 ## Introduction
 `agent-automata` is a lightweight orchestration architecture for a hierarchical group of modular, autonomous agents, with the goal of composing actions from simple autonomous agents into complex collective behavior.

-The core idea behind this architecture is that instead of having a complex central agent managing many commands and sub-agents, or a fixed set of agents with specific roles in a task loop, we modify Langchain agents to be able to call each other as tools, and then establish a hierarchical, rank-based structure to control the direction of the calls:
+The core idea behind this architecture is that instead of having a complex central agent managing many commands and sub-agents, or a fixed set of agents with specific roles in a task loop, we allow agents to call each other as tools, and then establish a hierarchical, rank-based structure to control the direction of the calls:
 ```
 Agent A (Rank 3):
   - Agent B (Rank 2)